 Choose a specific time and day to meet every week, brainstorm a hashtag everyone who’ll participate in the convo will use, plan a few topics + questions for those convos, and share your plans on Twitter.
 It’s seriously that easy to start your own Twitter chat.

-You know what that does?
-People list that they are certified everywhere on their social media profiles which causes their peers to look for HubSpot for the same education.
-Really smart content play to draw in the right kind of following.
+You know what offering a certification does?
+People list that they are certified everywhere on their social media profiles which causes their peers to look to us for the same education.
+Offering certifications like this is a smart content play to draw in the right kind of following.

 NaNoWriMo is National Novel Writing Month and takes place every November.
 It’s a challenge to write a novel in one month.
 The community challenges themselves to track progress, write thousands of words every day, and gives participants the opportunity to network, get pep talks, and meet peers online and in person.